diegooppitz/js-playground/weather-app/README.md

 yarn dev
 ```

+For this app works, you will need an API_KEY here from weatherapi.com

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+After that, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.